oci-landing-zones/oci-cis-landingzone-quickstart/compliance-script.md

 ## Compliance Checking Script
 ### Overview
-The CIS Reports Script checks a tenancy's configuration against the CIS OCI Foundations Benchmark.
+The Compliance Checking script checks a tenancy's configuration against the CIS OCI Foundations Benchmark.

 The script is located under the *reports* folder in this repository.
 It outputs a summmary report CSV as well individual CSV findings report for configuration issues that are discovered.